 Where can I use iCloud?

-iCloud support comes built in on every modern Apple device, and has since its introduction in 2011.
+iCloud support comes built-in on every modern Apple device and has since its introduction in 2011.
 You can manage your iCloud account in the Settings app on iPhone, iPad, and Apple TV as well as System Preferences on macOS.
-You can also manage everything, and even restore certain lost items, using iCloud.com
+You can also manage everything, and even restore certain lost items, using iCloud.com.

-I can access iCloud on the web?
+Can I access iCloud on the web?

 Indeed you can. iCloud.com lets you access Mail, Contacts, Calendars, Notes, Reminders, and Photos from the web on any modern browser.
-You can also check out iCloud Drive and what you have stored there, as well as web-based versions of the iWork suite, Pages, Numbers, and Keynote.
+You can also check out iCloud Drive and what you have stored in there, as well as web-based versions of the iWork suite, Pages, Numbers, and Keynote.